csdswarm/clay-kiln/README.md

 This is the window where you'll re-run Gulp as you need to.
 Right now only the tasks for building model.js, template files and CSS.

-If this the initial set up of clay you'll need to populate content by running (more detail is found below)
+If this the initial set up of clay you'll need to populate content by running the bootstrapping data steps below:

 #### Bootstrapping Data